ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     typically the same organization as the [Passport Visa Signatory](#passport-visa-signatory) "iss" that signs the Passport
-    Visa, but the "source" MAY also refer to another Passport Assertion Source depending on which organizatation collected the information.
+    Visa, but the "source" MAY also refer to another Passport Assertion Source depending on which organization collected the information.

 -   As a non-normative example, if a policy needs 3 Passport Visas and there are three Passport Visas that meet the criteria on one Passport